Rydberg constant: Rydberg wavelength

-Occurrence in Bohr model
+Bohr model

-The Bohr model explains the atomic spectrum of hydrogen (see hydrogen spectral series) as well as various other atoms and ions.
+The Bohr model explains the atomic spectrum of hydrogen (see Hydrogen spectral series) as well as various other atoms and ions.
 It is not perfectly accurate, but is a remarkably good approximation in many cases, and historically played an important role in the development of quantum mechanics.
-The Bohr model posits that electrons revolve around the atomic nucleus in a manner analogous to planets revolving around the sun.
+The Bohr model posits that electrons revolve around the atomic nucleus in a manner analogous to planets revolving around the Sun.

 In the simplest version of the Bohr model, the mass of the atomic nucleus is considered to be infinite compared to the mass of the electron, so that the center of mass of the system, the barycenter, lies at the center of the nucleus.
 This infinite mass approximation is what is alluded to with the $\infty$ subscript.
 The Bohr model then predicts that the wavelengths of hydrogen atomic transitions are (see Rydberg formula):